-- One of the governors, currently Tracy Rich, is responsible for monitoring SEND and meets regularly with the SENCo.
+- One of the governors, currently Becky Whipp, is responsible for monitoring SEND and meets regularly with the SENCo.
 She reports back to the other governors to keep them all informed.

 How will the curriculum be matched to my child’s needs?

 - All work within class is differentiated so that all children can access the curriculum according to their specific needs and abilities.
 This will mean that the tasks they are required to undertake will be achievable but challenging, providing opportunities for your child to make progress.

-- Differentiation for children with SEN will be monitored by the SENCo.
+- Differentiation for children with SEND will be monitored by the SENCo.

 How will I know how my child is doing?

 - We offer an open door policy; you are welcome at any time to make an appointment to meet with either the class teacher or SENCo to discuss how your child is getting on.
 We can offer advice and practical ways that you can help your child at home.

 - We believe that your child’s education should be a partnership between parents and teachers, therefore we aim to keep communication channels open and communicate with you regularly, especially if your child has complex needs.

 - The home school agreement sets out expectations of both parent and school to provide the basis of a successful working partnership.

 - If your child has complex SEN, then a SEN Support Agreement may be applied for or a request for an Educational Health Care Plan (EHCP) made.
 If your child has an EHCP or SEN Support Agreement, a formal meeting will take place to discuss your child’s progress and a report will be written.
 This will be reviewed annually.

 How will you help me to support my child’s learning?

-- Homework will be differentiated so that it is more easily accessible to your child.
+- Home learning will be differentiated so that it is more easily accessible to your child.